Fast, Guided Testing

 Used by:

 Larger hands can register higher grip force on a dynamometer, even if actual muscle strength isn’t greater.
-A 339-participant trial found readings from a dynamometer correlated with palm width, hand length, and forearm size, while readings from a Vigorimeter, such as EFORTO (in kPa), showed only low correlation.
+Multiple clinical studies found readings from a dynamometer correlated with palm width, hand length, and forearm size.

 (Gränicher, P., Maurer, Y., Spörri, J., Haller, B., Swanenburg, J., de Bie, R.A., Lenssen, T.A. and Scherr, J., 2024.
 Accuracy and Reliability of Grip Strength Measurements: A Comparative Device Analysis.
 Journal of Functional Morphology and Kinesiology, 9(4), p.274.)